 5.)
 Combine your postcards with exclusive content

-You can of course, include other items in your direct mail packages, but you can also use postcards as an economical way for customers to develop a relationship with your brand through free content.
-While the postcards themselves might not have enough space, you can still lead customers to a website, or with signup forms.
+Postcards are an economical way to provide free content to your customers, which in turn, helps them develop a relationship with your brand.
+While the postcards themselves might not have enough space, you can still lead customers to a website or with signup forms for more information.

 4.)
 Integrate coupons